 There are several bus stations in Cancun.
 Buses pick up from various terminals at the airport, from the ADO Centro in downtown Cancun and the hotel zone.

 If you are flying into Mexico and plan on heading straight out to Mahahual, it makes sense to get a bus directly from Cancun airport.
 Alternatively, if you are already in the city, the ADO Centro (Av Uxmal 5) in downtown Cancun is a convenient choice.

 Several different bus operators service this route including ADO, ADO Conecta (a smaller shuttle) and Amstar.

 Taking the bus from Cancun Centro to PDC

 Services from ADO Centro Cancun and Cancun Airport to Playa Del Carmen run very frequently throughout the day.
-There is a bus at about 00:30.
-Then, buses run every 20-30 minutes from 06:10 am.
+The first bus departs from Cancun at 06:00 am and then services run every 10-30 minutes throughout the day.

-You can check the precise schedule via the ADO bus website or app.
-Both are available in Spanish only, but the schedule information is pretty self-explanatory.
+You can check the precise schedule via the ADO bus website or app or via Busbud.
+The ADO platforms are only available in Spanish, but the schedule information is pretty self-explanatory.